-- preparation and filing of the ALP can be more costly and time-consuming than in the case of setting up a GK-TK structure; - amendment of ALP can be burdensome; - only assets specified in the ALP may be acquired; - need for an ALP prior to commencing business (including entering into any contracts); - inability to borrow other than from a QII with respect to specified loan; - limited collateral securing bonds (bondholder disadvantage only);

-&lt;sup>4 Please note that this structure is set-up for fee properties.
+- preparation and filing of the ALP can be more costly and time-consuming than in the case of setting up a GK-TK structure: - amendment of ALP can be burdensome; - only assets specified in the ALP may be acquired; - 2 Please note that this structure is set-up for fee properties.
 A similar structure can be used for trust properties.
-In some cases, the Property Manager may contract with the Asset Manager rather than the TMK.
+In some cases. the Property Manager may contract with the Asset Manager rather than the TMK.